protono/hello-algo/algos.md

 G. M. Adelson-Velsky and E. M. Landis proposed "AVL trees" in their 1962 paper "An algorithm for the organization of information".
 The paper describes a series of operations in detail to ensure that the AVL tree will not degenerate after continuous addition and deletion of nodes, thus keeping the time complexity of various operations at the $O(log\,n)$ level.
 In other words, in scenarios where frequent addition, deletion, query, and modification operations are required, the AVL tree can always maintain efficient data operation performance and has good application value.

-7.5.1.
-AVL Tree Common Terms
+#### 7.5.1 AVL Tree Common Terms

 The "AVL tree" is both a binary search tree and a balanced binary tree, and it satisfies all the properties of these two types of binary trees at the same time, so it is also called "balanced binary search tree".

 1. node height

-When operating the AVL tree, we need to get the height of the node, so we need to add the height variable to the node class of the AVL tree.
+When operating the AVL tree, we need to get the height of the node, so we need to add the `height` variable to the node class of the AVL tree.

 ```zig
 ```